Harvard-ATG/canvas_course_info/docs/dev.md

 It will make your LTI developing life much easier.

 9b.
-To run the server with local settings, add "--settings=dce_course_info.settings.local"
+To run the server with local settings, add "--settings=canvas_course_info.settings.local"
     when your run "./manage.py"

     Also, make sure you've gone and run